What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Experiments and Findings

 In 2020, the BERT model alone makes up 41\% of $N$, and 55\% with its dependents (We refer to a model and all its dependents as a \textbf{component} to distinguish a group/family of models from the root model itself.)
 Other significant components include RNN (20\%), CNN (6\%), and GPT (5\%).
 As for 2023, the GPT component (30\%) takes the lead with the advent of the notable GPT-3 models (which formed 71\% of all GPT mentions).
 BERT models are still the 2nd largest component despite a reduction to 25\%.
 The results seems to suggest a less unipolar composition; in fact, the share of the BERT component in 2020 is comparable to the top two in 2023 combined.
 We also notice the rise of more recent components, including T5 (12\%) and LLaMA (7\%), while RNN ($20\%\rightarrow2\%$) and CNN ($6\%\rightarrow1\%$) saw the most significant decreases.

 How much remains as the replacement of earlier components goes on?
-We calculate Jaccard similarity to quantify how much is shared between the composition of conferences, shown in Figure~\ref{fig:jaccard}.
-We observe that Jaccard similarity between conferences monotonically decreases for subsequent conferences, which matches the Ship of LMs case where constituent parts change over time.
-For two consecutive conferences, the Jaccard similarity is usually only 71\% to 85\%; the index quickly drops to 45\% to 57\% with an interval of just two years, and to 24\% to 31\% in three years.
-We also note that dissimilarity is rapidly increasing, with EMNLP 2023 sharing a 52\% Jaccard similarity with ACL 2023 just half a year ago, 42\% with EMNLP in 2022, and $\le$38\% with all other predecessors.
+We calculate the Jaccard similarity between compositions of conferences to quantify how much is shared across any two conferences, shown in Figure~\ref{fig:jaccard}.
+We observe that Jaccard similarity between conferences monotonically decreases for subsequent conferences, which matches the Ship of LMs case where its parts change over time.
+For two consecutive conferences, the Jaccard similarity is usually only 71\% to 86\%; the index quickly drops to 45\% to 56\% with an interval of just two years, and to 24\% to 31\% in three years.
+We also note that the dissimilarity is rapidly increasing, with EMNLP 2023 sharing a 52\% Jaccard similarity with ACL 2023 just half a year ago, 42\% with EMNLP in 2022, and $\le$38\% with all other predecessors.
 With the representing models thoroughly reshuffled in as short as $<$5 years, the ``shelf life'' of our conclusions and knowledge of LM has seen a new low, thus bringing unprecedented challenges for long-term tasks and literature studies.

 \paragraph{One dominant model or many contributors?}

 We have seen the presence of major component models so far, and readers likely have their own tacit understandings of the ``giants'' in the field at the moment.
 Here, we emphasize the vast implications of the dominant referents of LMs.
 For example, if the supposedly abstract and inclusive concept of LM is implicitly equated with a certain model, we might be assigning the random, quirky traits of the model to the concept of LMs as a whole.
 This could unwittingly hinder the diversity, generalizability, and future usefulness of work despite a general veneer of neutrality among papers.